Mood swings, hormonal acne and bloating got you down? Read on to see if you're struggling with estrogen dominance.

 You may begin to notice your skin clearing up and no longer struggling with hormonal acne!

 Add fiber to your breakfast like flaxseed in your smoothie, chia seed porridge, or drink a tablespoon of fiber powder with a tall glass of water.
-Increasing your fiber intake will bind excess estrogen together, and you'll flush it right down the toilet (aka with your poop!).
+Increasing your fiber intake will bind excess estrogen together and help you flush it right down the toilet.

 3. Manage your stress levels

-Actively live in ways to lower your stress like bi-weekly yoga sessions, meditation, writing in your journal, talking to a friend, and getting outside for walk in nature (I do a sunshine walk every day!!).
-When your stress levels are lower, progesterone can be produced and balance its relationship with estrogen.
+Actively live in ways to lower your stress.
+Anytime you can lower cortisol, one of your stress hormones, you allow progesterone to be utilized to naturally balance out estrogen.
+Some great ways to lower your stress include like bi-weekly yoga sessions, meditation, writing in your journal, talking to a friend, and getting outside for walk in nature (I do a sunshine walk every day!).

 When you live in a way to support your hormones, you'll feel so much better!
 Understanding how your daily habits contribute to the inner workings of your body will empower you to keep making the choices that are right for you 😊